What is a prosthodontist?

 A prosthodontist is an expert in the restoration and replacement of teeth.
 That means they have advanced education (beyond a general dentist) to repair teeth that are badly damaged as a result of trauma, decay, or circumstance.
 It also means, a prosthodontist has the capabilities to design, create, and place a false tooth, or teeth, in the patient’s mouth.

-To summarize, a prosthodontist has advanced training and education in cosmetic dental treatments, dental implants, crowns, bridges, dentures, temporomandibular disorders (TMJ/TMD), and more.
+To summarize, a prosthodontist has advanced training and education who create optimal oral health, both in function and appearance in cosmetic dental treatments, dental implants, crowns, bridges, dentures, temporomandibular disorders (TMJ/TMD), and more.

 What is an Implantologist?